syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 ---
 layout: post
 title: Columns | SfDataGrid | Xamarin.Android | Syncfusion
-description: Learn here all about Column support in Syncfusion Xamarin.Android DataGrid control, its elements and more.
+description: Learn here all about Columns support in Syncfusion Xamarin.Android DataGrid control, its elements and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Column in Xamarin.Android DataGrid
+# Columns in Xamarin.Android DataGrid

 The SfDataGrid allows you to create and add columns in two ways: